 Figure 3: Cut, copy, and paste options

-- Show Paste Options buttons: Select this check box to show the Paste Options button, as shown in Figure 4, below.
+- Show Paste Options buttons when content is pasted: Select this check box to show the Paste Options button, as shown in Figure 4, below.
 Do note that the Paste Options button shows contextual choices, and what you see in Figure 4 is only representative.
 The Paste Options button appears alongside text that you paste, allowing you to quickly choose between keeping the source formatting or pasting text only.
 Clear this check box to hide the Paste Options buttons.